 Julie Myers: Director

-The 2022 season marks the 27th season that Julie Myers has served as the head coach of the Virginia women's lacrosse team.
+The 2023 season marked the 29th season that Julie Myers has served as the head coach of the Virginia women's lacrosse team.
 In each of her 22 seasons at the helm of the Cavaliers, Myers has guided her team to the NCAA Tournament --a feat matched by no other Division I coach in the same period.